spotify/heroic/docs/content/_docs/config.md

 Enable distributed tracing output of Heroic's operations.
 Tracing is instrumented using [OpenCensus](https://opencensus.io/).

+A number of tags are added to each span such as hostname and java version.
+If running on GCP, zone and region tags are added as well.

 ```yaml
 # Probability, between 0.0 and 1.0, of sampling each trace.
 probability: <float> default = 0.01